particle-iot/spark-setup-ios/README.md

 ### Customization

-Customize setup look and feel by accessing the `SparkSetupCustomization` singleton appearance proxy `[SparkSetupCustomization sharedInstance]` and modify its default properties.
+Customize setup look and feel by accessing the `ParticleSetupCustomization` singleton appearance proxy `[ParticleSetupCustomization sharedInstance]` and modify its default properties.
 Setting the properties in this class is optional.
 These properies are shown in Objective-C syntax for convenience but work the same for Swift projects - use `String`, `Bool` instead of `NSString` and `BOOL`.